The most award winning

-Good data now exist on hiring practices for case managers in the acute setting that begin to shed light on those questions.
-In her recent study of hospital case management in the United States, Jana Stonestreet, PhD, RN, chief nursing executive for Methodist Health Care System in San Antonio, TX, found that nearly every hospital in the United States hires RNs as case managers.
+Good data that begin to shed light on those questions now exist on hiring practices for case managers in the acute setting.
+In her recent study of U.S. hospital case management, Jana Stonestreet, PhD, RN, chief nursing executive for Methodist Health Care System in San Antonio, found that nearly every hospital in the United States that has case management hires RNs as case managers.

 Of 374 respondents who answered study questions related to case managers’ education and other qualifications:

 • 99.1% hire RNs as case managers.

 • 55% hire only RNs as case managers.